Why should you go to Boscoreale?

 For a couple of years we will keep both of these routes on this website but the original route should become a historical anomaly.
 It is possible that some visitors to Pompeii may wish to take the Villa dei Misteri exit and to walk from there to Boscoreale using the original route from Via Diomede onwards.
 They may use the original instructions.

 The train timetables for the Naples to Sorrento railway included Villa Regina from October 2017 (Naples to Sorrento, Sorrento to Naples).
-The new station is located close to one of the main roads in Boscoreale, on leaving the station turn right and descend a short slope to this road.
-Turn left onto the main road and proceed for about 250 metres when you will reach Viale Villa Regina.
+The new station is located close to one of the main roads in Boscoreale.
+On leaving the station it will be seen that there is a new approach road to the station ahead of you, walk along this road until it joins the main road and then proceed for a further 100 metres when you will reach Viale Villa Regina.
 There is a sign to the site at this junction, turn left onto Viale Villa Regina.

 As you walk down Viale Villa Regina there is a large housing estate on your right which is served by a single road, Via Villa Regina, which winds through the estate with two junctions onto Viale Via Regina, you wish to take the second of these junctions, just before Viale Villa Regina turns sharply to the right.
 There is a sign at the junction indicating the site and the entrance to the site is visible along the straight section of Via Villa Regina.

 Villa Regina is not the Roman name for this building, it was the name of the building which stood there before the housing estate was built, both the housing estate and the excavations take their name from this villa.

 The author walked this route in June 2018.